Top 10 Reasons Debt Collection Licenses Get Rejected

 - Maintaining a website that agrees with the filed paperwork is imperative.
 Some regulators will visit the company website to make sure the website entity name matches the name on the paperwork.
 They also look for the NMLS ID# and to ensure that the mini-Miranda is correctly posted.
 Not having the website in complete agreement with filed paperwork could trigger a deficiency.

 - Some states require a trust account that is specific to that state with regard to collection in that state.
 Other states will accept a general trust account.
 Setting up these accounts require extra work of officers/managers according to the individual bank’s requirements, in addition to federal and state requirements.
 Connecticut requires a trust account to be set up even if the collection agency is not going to collect in CT.
 Failure to set up these accounts properly and in the right timing of the application can trigger a deficiency.

-- In order for a license application to be filed, some states require a certificate of good standing from the state.
-All tax filings and annual reports must be up to date within the state to be eligible to file for a license application.
+- In order for a debt collection license application to be filed, some states require a certificate of good standing from the state.
+All tax filings and annual reports must be up to date within the state to be eligible to file for a debt collection license application.

-Completing the licensing application is a difficult and challenging process.
+Completing the debt collection license application is a difficult and challenging process.
 Cornerstone offers agencies the opportunity to lean on the expertise of specialists who know how to avoid the pitfalls of licensing.